 For babies and young toddlers, I recommend introducing them to plain yogurt first, and flavoring it yourself so you can make it a little different each time.
 This helps them learn and accept new flavors and reduce picky eating.
 I also like to just serve it plain sometimes, too!

 I typically buy Stonyfield Organic Yogurt in the big tubs, because I like the taste and consistency and it’s easy for me to find, but you can buy any kind that you have at your store.

 Maple Hill Organic Plain Whole Milk Greek Yogurt: we generally use this is a substitute for sour cream!
 Sometimes I buy Fage, as well.
-I like that it is 100% grass-fed, because it has a slightly better nutrient profile than regular.
-Grass-fed is more expensive though, and it’s okay if you can’t prioritize it in your grocery budget.
+I like that this one is 100% grass-fed, giving it a slightly better nutrient profile than regular.
+Grass-fed is more expensive though, and it’s okay if you don’t want to prioritize it in your grocery budget.
 There’s still LOTS of benefit from the non-grassfed kind!